dnductien/dnductien.github.io/_pages/about.md

 image: "./images/tuscany.jpg"
 ---

-I am an associate professor (førsteamenuensis) at the University of Bergen (UiB), Department of Information Science and Media Studies.
+I am an associate professor (Førsteamanuensis) at the University of Bergen (UiB), Department of Information Science and Media Studies.
 I do research in multimedia verification, multimedia analytics and personal data analytics.

 On this page you can find my [curriculum vitae](/cv/), my [projects](/projects/), [modules](/teaching/), and a list of my [publications](/publications/) – which may all be more or less up-to-date.